 You may be presented with this permission window, requesting access to your photo library, tap "Allow Access to All Photos"

-Select the photo(s) you wish to add into PIM (2), then tap Add (3).
+Select the photo(s) you wish to add to PIM (2), then tap Add (3).
 This window shows how many photos you have selected, see label (4), and (5) indicates the maximum number of photos you are allowed to add for this session.
-You can also use the search field to locate tagged photos quickly, whether by property or location, or choose the Album toggle to view whole albums stored on your device.
+You can also use the search field to locate tagged photos quickly, whether by property or location or choose the Album toggle to view whole albums stored on your device.

 When prompted if you would like to import the photos tap Add Photos to confirm.

-Option 3B - Choose Files
+Option 3C - Choose Files

 You may have photos saved via the Files app on your device whether that be in Dropbox, OneDrive, iCloud Drive, or your own server.
 Each Location will become available to use when you install that app and log into that app, such as Dropbox, on your device.
 You can add photos by selecting the storage location (1): e.g. DropBox